Updated: Nov 7

 Honeyqueen - A yellow-fruited variety.

-Ever bearing varieties (only grow primocanes - see the "Pruning" section below) include:
+Ever bearing raspberry varieties (only grow primocanes - see the "Pruning" section below) include:

 Red River - medium sized berries.